Name: Al Tribuani

 World War II

-He was deployed to Europe as a soldier in General Patton's famed Third Army's 90th Infantry Division known as the "Tough 'Ombres" .
-At first he was a chaplain's assistant, he participated in five major battles and the liberation of the Flossenbuerg Concentration Camp, being decorated for valor.
+He was deployed to Europe as a soldier in General Patton's Third Army's 90th Infantry Division known as the "Tough 'Ombres" , serving in the 358th Regiment , a distinguished unit referred to as “Peragimus".
+Initially he was a chaplain's assistant, he participated in five major battles and the liberation of the Flossenbuerg Concentration Camp, being decorated for valor.
 He was wounded in action by the Nazis in Czechoslovakia, the wounds would lead to his retirement from the ring.

 - Protege of Benny Leonard.

 - Known to sleep in the locker room before his fights.